-So, ladies, whilst stiletto’s and miniskirts make great fashion statements, you’re more than likely to be standing up for long periods of time and exposed to all the elements so perhaps exchange stiletto’s for boots and gentleman, consider an overcoat.
+So, ladies, whilst stiletto’s and miniskirts make great fashion statements, you’re more than likely to be standing up for long periods of time and exposed to all the elements.
+So, perhaps exchange stiletto’s for boots and gentleman, consider an overcoat at the Cheltenham Festival.

 Bag policy at Cheltenham Races

 Though Cheltenham do not have a strict dress code, they expect racegoers to adhere to their bag policy.
 The Racecourse advises that you leave large bags such as suitcases, holdalls and rucksacks at home, or in hotels as they will not be permitted through the gates and will delay your entry into the grounds should you bring them.